Tail-induced spin-orbit effect in the gravitational radiation of compact binaries: Computation of the waveform

 We recall from Eq.~\eqref{eq:Omega1_circ} that the precession frequencies $\Omega_1$ and $\Omega_2$ are small quantities of order 1PN.
 This means in particular that because of the explicit factor $\omega^{\ell+1}_{n,n_1,n_2}$ in Eq.~\eqref{taildecomp} (which arises from taking the time derivatives of the multipole moment and integrating), the modes for which $n=0$ in tail integrals are very small, at least of order 4.5PN, and can be neglected.

 The SO terms in the radiative tails originate primarily from the spins present in the sources of the integrals, i.e. appropriate derivatives of multipole moments as shown in Eqs.~\eqref{eq:deltaUV}.
 The SO contributions in the source moments have been given in Eqs.~\eqref{eq:ILJLNexpl}.
 However there are other crucial SO terms which originate from the non-spin parts of the moments.
 They come from time differentiations of the triad vectors using the evolution equations~\eqref{eq:triad_evolution}, which produce spin terms contained in the precession frequency $\omega_\text{prec}$, and from time differentiations of spins themselves \textit{via} the precession equations \eqref{eq:precession_equations}.
+SO contributions may also be generated by the tail integration itself due to the precession of the triad basis $\{\mathbf{n},\bm{\lambda},\bm{\ell}\}$ according to the formula \eqref{eq:n_lambda_l}.
 On the other hand, other SO terms come from the reduction to circular orbits when we eliminate the orbital separation $r$ in favor of a function of the orbital frequency $\omega$ obtained from inverting the relation \eqref{eq:omega}.
 Note that the two latter corrections being of 1.5PN relative order, they cannot come from anywhere but the tail integral of the Newtonian quadrupole moment.

 During the practical computation, we make explicit the time dependence of the derivatives of multipole moments, computed in the center-of-mass frame as functions of the relative position, the relative velocity and both spins.
 For circular orbits, $\bm{x}$ and $\bm{v}$ depend only on $r$ and $\omega$, which are approximately constant on dynamical time-scales, and on the unit vectors $\bm{n}$ and $\bm{\lambda}$.
 Thus, the whole time dependence arises through that of $\bm{n}$ and $\bm{\lambda}$ (and $\bm{\ell}=\bm{n}\times\bm{\lambda}$), and is provided by our explicit solution \eqref{eq:n_lambda_l}, together with the precessing angles $\alpha(t)$ and $\iota(t)$ given by Eqs.~\eqref{iotasol}--\eqref{alphasol}, or~\eqref{eq:sin_iota_exp_Phi_15PN} and~\eqref{eq:Jplus} with more precision.